micahwierenga/css-selector-basics/readme.md

 <!--**Reiterate half-mast concept**-->

-Create a new folder with a HTML page:
+Create a new folder with an HTML page:

 ```bash